What Do Maintenance Engineers Do?

 Maintenance engineers oversee the installation and maintenance of heavy machinery, plant equipment, complex systems, and tools.
 They play an important role in ensuring critical industrial assets remain in good working order at all times.
 Maintenance engineers primarily work in the manufacturing, aviation, and medical industries.

-Besides performing routine upkeep, the engineers are also responsible for troubleshooting onsite equipment issues when necessary.
+Besides performing routine upkeep, the engineers also troubleshoot onsite equipment issues when necessary.
 The day-to-day activities and responsibilities of the role differ by industry, but their routine maintenance tasks include:

-While larger organizations usually employ a designated maintenance engineer, smaller manufacturing companies are likely to combine the job responsibilities with that of a manufacturing engineer into one role.
+While larger organizations usually employ a designated maintenance engineer, smaller manufacturing companies may combine the job responsibilities with that of a manufacturing engineer.

 Maintenance Engineer Skills